 Hive Intelligence vs Moralis Cortex

 Moralis Cortex is a natural-language Q&A layer over Moralis' Web3 data API plus a self-hosted MCP server.
-Hive Intelligence is crypto market infrastructure for AI agents — a managed MCP + REST endpoint that covers market data, DeFi, wallets, security, DEX flows, and prediction markets through one normalized surface, while Cortex's coverage ends at Moralis' own wallet/NFT/token data.
+Hive Intelligence is crypto market infrastructure for AI agents — a managed MCP + REST endpoint that covers market data, DeFi, wallets, security, DEX flows, and prediction markets through one execution contract, while Cortex's coverage ends at Moralis' own wallet/NFT/token data.

 Feature Comparison